shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/getting_started/getting_started.md

 lang: en
 ---

+The Isolation feature set is available only to Super Awesome clients.
+Before starting, make sure to upgrade your subscription to Super Awesome.

 # Isolation Feature Set - Getting Started

 Want to learn more about the isolation features?
 See [About the Isolation Feature Set](./about.md) for more details about what is in store for you.